 Who Can Borrow Library Materials?

 All faculty, staff, and students officially affiliated with Penn State and residents of the Commonwealth of Pennsylvania are permitted to register with the Libraries.
 Penn State students are typically registered automatically upon enrollment.
 Review this information geared specifically to Penn State World Campus students and those doing research at a distance.
+There is one library account not automatically created that is important for World Campus students.
+We encourage you to create an InterLibrary Loan Account as soon as possible.

 Finding and Requesting Materials